slightknack/slightknack.dev/content/blog/rust-cycles.md

 // x drops "Bye" at the end of the scope
 ```

 This works!
-Just note a couple of things: `y` does not need to be declared `mut y` because `y` itself is not mutable; the reference it holds is.
-Additionally, `*y` *defererences* `y`.
+Just note a couple of things:

+1. `y` does not need to be declared using `let mut y = ...` because `y` itself is not mutable; the reference it holds is.
+2. Additionally, `*` *defererences* `y` in `*y`.
 Dereferencing is kinda like an anti-borrow, and lets us work with the value the reference contains.

-As a general rule of thumb, you can't dereference a borrow unless you're mutating it (like we do above), or the value is small enough to `Copy`.
+> **Aside:** As a general rule of thumb, you can't dereference a borrow unless you're mutating it (like we do above), or the value is small enough to `Copy`.

 What happens when we try to hold a mutable and immutable reference at the same time?